-Some animal species on Earth have survived the most extreme conditions through evolution and hence can adapt to new environments.
+Some animal species on Earth have survived the most extreme conditions through evolution and have the ability to adapt to new environments.
 These surviving old species have refined skills and physical traits that resemble ancient and extinct species.
 These animals are referred to as “living fossils.”
-Of all the oldest animals, the Cyanobacteria have been on earth for 2.8 billion years.
+Cyanobacteria are the world's oldest living animal.
+They are approximately 2.8 billion years old.
+Below is a list of other living things that have existed on this planet for an astonishing long time.

 10. Martialis Huereka – 120 million years old